Solomon Elimimian: Saskatchewan Roughriders

 On May 9, 2019, the Saskatchewan Roughriders signed Elimimian to a contract.
 Elimimian missed the first three games, but proved himself effective by finishing third in defensive tackles with 88, which was good for first in the Western Division, for which he was named a divisional All-Star.
 He also forced a fumble, and had four sacks; in three wins against Hervey's BC Lions, Elimimian had one sack in each of them.
 Elimimian helped lead the Roughriders to first place in the West Division for the first time in a decade.
 He retired from professional football on February 9, 2021.

 Elimimian was announced as a member of the Canadian Football Hall of Fame 2023 class on March 16, 2023, in his first year of eligibility.

+In 2025, the Lions inducted Elimimian into the team's Wall of Fame and retired his jersey number of 56.

 Canadian Football League Players' Association

 On February 7, 2020, Elimimian was elected President of the Canadian Football League Players' Association, beating out three other candidates.
 He succeeded Jeff Keeping who did not seek a second term.